 both experienced an incredible connection, both personally and as artists.

 “That was my first exposure to Kathak and I was fascinated by the rhythms, energy, storytelling and precision of the dancers,” Jason recalled with nostalgia.
 “Dada (as Das was known) was a larger-than-life personality.
 He had an incredible desire to preserve his style and promote it to the world.
 I admired that because in tap dance too, we strive for the same thing.”

 And thus, began a friendship and collaboration

 Case in point.
-Students across various IIT Campuses in India gave Seema and Jason rousing feedback when the duo performed in their campuses.
+Students across various IIT Campuses in India gave Seema and Jason rousing feedback when the duo performed on their campuses.
 The audience was loud, energetic and enthusiastic.

-So, what can you expect at Rhythm Rewritten concert?
+So, what can you expect at the Rhythm Rewritten concert?